geekypedia/Rester/README.md

 It has reached a long way now after fixing existing bugs and adding more features in the original engine.
 Now it also bundles some more tool to get you productive quickly.

-Along with the original fork, I have also bundled some open-source productivity tools - a browser based code editor (Codiad), database administration tool (Adminer) and a REST API testing tool (Rest Test Test).
+Along with the original fork, I have also bundled some open-source productivity tools - a browser based code editor (Codiad), database administration tool (Adminer), a REST API testing tool [REST Test Test](https://resttesttest.com/), and a web-based terminal [web-console](https://github.com/nickola/web-console).

 I am thankful to all those people whose worked ultimately landed here and made this Frankenstein possible.